 How to tell if it's seriously time to throw your sheets in the wash

 Aside from feeling grossed out every time you have to get into them, there are a few telltale signs that your sheets are ready for a spin cycle.
 “Stains, discoloration, and dinginess are all sure signs of dirty sheets,” explains Lindsey Boyd, The Laundress' other co-founder.
 "Additionally, any odors mean your linens are due for a wash.”

 But even if you don’t see or smell any problems, it’s still important to keep things clean.
 Between the drooling and sweating that happens when you sleep—and whatever other activities are going on in bed that could make things feel a little dirty—regular washing is important to help maintain the appearance and integrity of a fabric.

+- If you can, invest in allergen-proof covers and pillowcases.
+You can tell if something is allergen-free by checking the label: it should be made of tightly woven fabrics.
 For your brightest-ever sheets, the ladies of The Laundress suggest using extra-hot water in the wash.
 "The hotter the water, the brighter the sheets," Whiting says.
 "It truly works wonders at removing stains."
-They suggest using a non-toxic bleach-alternative, like this one from their product line, to keep things feeling extra-fresh.
+They suggest using a non-toxic bleach alternative, like this one from their product line, to keep things feeling extra fresh.

 Loading More Posts...